rosiehighsmith/whiteboard/README.md

 ## Future Features

-- User authentication with Devise in order to have private, personal to do lists
+- Allows sharing of lists to other users

-- Allows sharing of lists to others
+- Pagination of todo lists to allow consistent whiteboard sizing and allow containment of lists

 ## App Snapshot